MaxAFath/regex/Develop/gist-template.md

 # Regex Tutorial

-Regex or regular expression is a form
+Regex or regular expression is a way to parse a sting to validate input.
+Common instance of Regex usage is validating either email input, or a password.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+The Regex that I will be explaining is below. the code snippet is to test a password to meet security requirements.
 ^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$ %^&*-]).{8,}$

 ## Table of Contents